DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

  RESERVE(3) // and another in block 3
  SENDLOCO(3,12) // send Loco DCC addr 3 on to route 12
  SENDLOCO(17,34) // send loco DCC addr 17 to route 34
- ENDPROG // don’t drop through to the first route
+ DONE // don’t drop through to the first route

 CAUTION: this isn’t ready to handle locos randomly placed on the layout after a power down.